 The book is available at most book stores or on amazon.
-I have included my amazon affiliate link below for your convenience.
+I have included my amazon affiliate link here for your convenience.

-Perfectionist Can Be Subject To Anxiety And Procrastination Which Can Result in Paralysis
+Perfectionist And Anxiety Can Lead To Procrastination Which Can Result in Paralysis

 Most people think of a perfectionist as a good thing.
 After all, who doesn’t want to be perfect and create perfect work.
 Yet, I think you can already see the trap this creates.
 It can be hard to live up to such high expectations and trying to do so can cause a lot of anxiety.
 Incredible goals can cause procrastination because of fear of failure.
 This perfectionism paralysis is best avoided by setting realistic expectations.
 There are three ways you can work to overcoming perfectionism.